jiayinlu19960224/TriMe/README.md

 To begin, the user should review the file "config.mk" in the top level directory, to make sure that the compilation and installation settings are appropriate for their system.
-Typing "make" will then compile the static library and examples.
+Typing "make" in the Example directory will then compile the static library and examples.